KTM Class 93: Class 93/2

 Business Class: The Business class accommodation and service marks a step up from the standard class.
 In addition to the facilities already enjoyed in standard class, there are additional features otherwise not seen on the standard class.
 The seats are arranged in a 2+1 configuration and are wider and able to recline up to 45 degrees.
 The seats can be rotated to face any direction.
-In addition to a power outlet, a USB port is provided.
 Each seat has its own on demand video screen for in-train entertainment.
 Wi-Fi is complimentary for business class passengers.
 Each coach has its own steward or stewardess, which the passenger can summon from his seat.
 On-board dining is included in the fare.
 Passengers are given their own amenity kit.